We use cookies (including Google cookies) to personalize ads and analyze traffic. By continuing to use our site, you accept our Privacy Policy.

 Problem Description

-You are given a positive integer n.
-Continuously replace n with the sum of its prime factors.
-Note that if a prime factor divides n multiple times, it should be included in the sum as many times as it divides n.
-Return the smallest value n will take on.
+Given a positive integer n, repeatedly replace n with the sum of its prime factors (each occurrence of a prime factor is counted as many times as it divides n).
+Return the smallest value that n takes on through this process.

 Key Insights